Desk with Laptop, Calculator, Files and small model of house with epc colours

 High Heat Retention Storage Heaters

-Early storage heaters were large bulky unattractive boxes, modern ones became thinner and more attractive, and included automatic charge controls, and then fan assisted storage heaters became a recommended upgrade on EPC certificates a few years ago,
+Early storage heaters were large bulky unattractive boxes, modern ones became thinner and more attractive, and included automatic charge controls, and then fan assisted storage heaters became a regular recommended upgrade on EPC certificates a few years ago,

 Nowadays, High Heat Retention Storage Heaters are the best performing variant, and are likely to be seen in EPC recommendations if you already have earlier types of storage heater in your property.